-Continuing in his journey through the Library of Wales, Jon Gower considers Border Country by Raymond Williams.
+Continuing in his journey through the Library of Wales, Jon Gower considers the contemporary fiction novel, Border Country by Raymond Williams.

 There are thirty-one volumes on the shelf next to my writing desk, handsome with their red, black and white spines.
 There are forbiddingly thick tomes such as the Lewis Jones double-header Cwmardy and We Live, chronicling the first thirty years of the twentieth century and much daintier books such as Brenda Chamberlain’s A Rope of Vines which is only a tendril thick.